wbjsamuel/wbjsamuel.github.io/_pages/about.md

 In my spare time, I enjoy playing tennis🎾, travelling🏝 and drilling my skills in both photography📷 and cinematography🎥 and I am also a big fan of jazz🎷 and classical music🎼 !

-- My latest resume is available here: [CV](https://wbjsamuel.github.io/files/BangjunWang_Resume_20240120.pdf) [Updated on 29 Dec, 2023].
+- My latest resume is available here: [CV](https://wbjsamuel.github.io/files/BangjunWang_Resume_20240120.pdf) [Updated on 20 Jan, 2024].

 # 🔥 News
 - 2024.01: &nbsp; One paper(LaneSegNet) is accepted by  <span style="color:#00aeff;background-color:#e6f7ff"><b>ICLR 2024</b></span>.